Mercury Rising

 Mercury Rising is a 1998 American action thriller film starring Bruce Willis and Alec Baldwin.
-Directed by Harold Becker, the movie is based on Ryne Douglas Pearson's 1996 novel originally published as Simple Simon, which was the working title of the film.
+Directed by Harold Becker, the film is based on Ryne Douglas Pearson's 1996 novel originally published as Simple Simon, which was the working title of the film.
 Willis plays Art Jeffries, an undercover FBI agent who protects a nine-year-old autistic boy, Simon Lynch (played by Miko Hughes), who is targeted by government assassins after he cracks a top secret government code.

-The film was released on April 3, 1998.
-It received mostly negative reviews and grossed $93 million at the box office.
+Mercury Rising was released on April 3, 1998 to mostly negative reviews from critics and grossed $93 million at the box office.

 Plot

+The film opens with a bank robbery hostage crisis in South Dakota.
+Undercover as one of the criminals, FBI agent Art Jeffries guards fourteen year old James while trying to convince the gang’s leader, Edgar Halstrom, to surrender.
+Despite pleading for more time to negotiate, an armed FBI task force storms the building, fatally shooting both James and the thieves.
+Art confronts his superior Hartley, punching him when the latter says they must answer to Washington.
+As a result of his outburst, Jeffries is demoted to desk duty.

-A nine-year-old boy with autism, Simon Lynch, is given a sophisticated puzzle book by his teacher.
+Years later, a nine-year-old autistic savant named Simon Lynch is given a sophisticated puzzle book by his teacher.
 Simon quickly solves a particular puzzle and phones a number encoded in the solution.
 This call reaches two National Security Agency cryptographers, Dean Crandell and Leo Pedranski, who created the new cypher Simon has cracked.
 Pedranski and Crandell report the situation to their boss, Lieutenant Colonel Nick Kudrow, who severely rebukes the pair for their unauthorized actions, describing Simon and his abilities as a national security threat.
 Two assassins, Peter Burrell and Shayes, are sent by Kudrow to terminate the boy and his parents, Martin and Jenny.
-Posing as a police detective, Burrell murders both Simon's mother and father, but is unable to find Simon.
+Posing as a police detective, Burrell murders both Simon's mother and father, but is unable to find Simon himself.
+Upon finding that Martin dialed 911 before he died, Burrell stages a murder/suicide between him and his wife Jenny before exiting the Lynch residence with Shayes as his getaway driver.

-FBI agent Art Jeffries, who was recently demoted to a desk job after an unsuccessful negotiation during a bank robbery hostage situation, is sent to investigate and finds Simon in a hidden crawl space in his bedroom closet.
-Simon is taken to a protection ward at the hospital, where a nurse explains to Art about Simon's autism, and probably can't be questioned.
+Jeffries is sent to investigate the crime scene and finds Simon in a hidden crawl space in his bedroom closet.
+Simon is taken to a protection ward at the hospital, where a nurse explains the nature of Simon's autism to Art, and why he cannot be interrogated.
 Burrell impersonates a doctor and makes another attempt on Simon's life.
 Art saves Simon and flees the premises, and tries unsuccessfully to convince Simon that he is a friend instead of a stranger.
-Later, while on a train, Burrell’s partner, Shayes, tries to kill Simon, but Art intervenes, eventually managing to knock him off the train and onto the tracks just before another locomotive passes, running Shayes over and instantly killing him.
+Later, while on a train, Shayes tries to kill Simon, but Art intervenes, knocking him off the train and onto the tracks as another locomotive passes, killing him.